sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 - Discard Vulkan for now.
 The marginal performance improvements are insignificant for the project's needs.
 - Focus on an OpenGL compositor, using 3.3.

+## 23/07/2024

+Still very busy as near to end of placement and mainly focusing on TBRe, but thinking in the background about GSPCore.
+Development is likely to be improved by fracturing the codebase.